EmmanuelPeccatte/Transaction-Monitoring-Process/README.md

     "✅ Analyst 1 review complete.
 Analyst 2: Please proceed.",
     "⚠️ Analyst 2: Please wait.
 Analyst 1 has not completed their review yet.")

+=IF(AND(TransactionAmount > 10000, CustomerRisk = "High"),
+    "✅ ESCALATE: High-risk customer + large transaction.", IF(AND(CountryRisk = "High", SuspiciousIndicators = "Yes"),
+        "✅ ESCALATE: High-risk country + suspicious activity.", "✅ CLOSE: No escalation required."))

 ---
 *Note: This repository contains a generalized version of the process for demonstration purposes.
 All proprietary data and specific institutional identifiers have been removed.*